-Despite his regard for comics of the '50s and '60s, he's mentioned that he likes trying to inject more diversity into The DCU.
-His Seven Soldiers series introduced the new, black Golden Guardian, while Final Crisis introduced the Super Young Team and Big Science Action, two teams of heroes from Japan.
+Despite their regard for comics of the '50s and '60s, they've mentioned that he likes trying to inject more diversity into The DCU.
+Their Seven Soldiers series introduced the new, black Golden Guardian, while Final Crisis introduced the Super Young Team and Big Science Action, two teams of heroes from Japan.
 Batman Inc. also introduced Mr. Unknown, the Batman of Japan, and Batwing, the Batman of Congo.

 Toni Morrison has a thing for necrophilia, and adults breastfeeding other adults.
 She also has an oral fixation... one chapter of Beloved has an unnamed (but possibly the title) character crammed among the dead on a slave ship, and all she focuses on is a dead man's "pretty white points" of teeth and his sweet breath.
 Several times before, other characters' breath-scents are brought up.

 Let's just say that for Morrissey, "rough trade" is more than just the name of the record label that The Smiths were signed to.
 There's also his fetish for leather car seats, which he's admitted to in interviews.